L04DB4L4NC3R/Operating_System_Programs/README.md

 ## Operating systems

-Code that runs underneath your operating system
+code that runs underneath your operating system
----

 <br />
 <br />

-### To run code that uses pthreads
+### To run programs that use pthread

 <br />